 - Dips and sauces – Cranberry salsa, spinach dip, or you could substitute homemade hummus, skinny dill dip.

 - Cheese – Round of brie (rind on), sliced cheddar, blue cheese, swiss, goat cheese, Havarti, or gouda.
-If you use baked brie, you’ll need an extra ramekin for that and maybe one more for the jam or spicy jelly.
+If you use baked brie, you’ll need an extra ramekin for that and maybe one more for the jam or spicy jelly, you could also just make cranberry brie bites!

 - Things to dip – Tortilla chips, crackers, sliced French baguette.
 Other ideas are naan bread and pretzels.